 Art is an integral part of the curriculum at Eliot Bank.
 Every term has a new focus which is shared across the whole school from Early Years to Year 6, incorporating themes and skills such as using a famous artist for inspiration.
 The Arts Team ensures that all staff are led and trained in the techniques we use, so that the children make good progress in their own skills.

+We are very fortunate to have a great relationship with the team at Dulwich Picture Gallery.
+Each year, many pupils get to work with an artists from the Gallery.
+Years 1, 2 and 3 have previously been visited in their classrooms by an artist who led Printing workshops, resulting in some absolutely stunning pieces of work linked in with the year groups’ topics, and we also have opportunities to visit the gallery itself.
 At Eliot Bank, we like to celebrate all the children’s work and we continue to have many Art displays and exhibit work all around our school.
 We also continue to forge collaborations with local businesses to increase the opportunities to display the children’s fabulous artwork in the community.

 Rose Grosvenor, Arts Team Leader